 Do I get paid if I have an accident at work?

 Different businesses and organisations have different sick pay policies.
-Check your contract to see if you will get paid if you have an accident at work that causes you to take time off to recover.
+Check your contract to see if you will receive normal pay if you have an accident at work that causes you to take time off to recover.
 You may be eligible to claim Statutory Sick Pay from the Government.

 How long can you claim for an accident at work?